IBM 8 Bar Logo

 2024

-Scale generative AI-infused workloads across multicloud.
+Scale generative AI–infused workloads across the multi-cloud.

-Scale generative AI on heterogenous IT by orchestrating multi-model workflows, leveraging distributed data, and building and deploying across enterprise functions and teams with diverse environments.
+We will scale generative AI on heterogenous IT by orchestrating multi-model workflows, leveraging distributed data, and building and deploying across enterprise functions and teams with diverse environments.

 2025